Person reviewing digital lending strategy with multiple income stream charts on laptop

 Income documentation gets you to the table.
 Your credit profile determines what rate you sit down to.

 Payment history is the largest single factor in your FICO score.
 Consistent on-time payments across all accounts, including utilities and phone bills if reported, build the kind of credit file that underwriters trust.
-If you have missed payments in the past, the impact diminishes over time, but it does not disappear quickly.
+Missed payments from the past diminish in impact over time, but they do not disappear quickly.
 Correcting course now and maintaining a clean record going forward is more effective than any quick fix.

 Credit Building Steps for Gig and Freelance Borrowers